 Annual tax bills are normally mailed to property owners in July of each year.
-If you do not receive your tax statement by September 1, please contact our office to request a duplicate.
-Tax bills are not mailed to mortgage companies.
-The majority of lenders electronically access and retrieve tax data directly from our system, eliminating the need for a paper copy of the bill.
+Real estate accounts paid through an escrow account in the prior year will not receive a bill in July.
+Tax bills are also not mailed to mortgage companies as the majority of lenders access and retrieve tax data online, which eliminates the need for a paper copy of the bill.

 Real Estate Sold During the Year